 Both festival locations have free events for the whole family, too, including food demonstrations from local vendors and kids’ activities.
-You can even sample the halibut with an on-site grilled halibut burger for just $5.
+You can even sample the halibut with an on-site grilled halibut burger.

 If you're new to Vancouver or just visiting the city, you may not recognize some of the buzzwords used to describe the fresh halibut at the B.C.
 Halibut Festival.
 So here's what you need to know:

 - The halibut is certified as sustainable by Ocean Wise.
 Ocean Wise is a non-profit organization started by the Vancouver Aquarium to promote sustainable seafood; its circular seal appears on fish products and seafood restaurant menus to let you know which foods meet its criteria and are sustainably sourced.